This page gives an overview and explanation of Indirect Illumination. For direct instructions on using GI in a scene,.

 – Indirect illumination in the case of motion-blurred moving objects is computed correctly.

 Light Cache – Light caching (or light mapping) is a technique for approximating the global illumination in a scene.
-It is very similar to photon mapping, but without many of its limitations.
 The light map is built by tracing many, many eye paths from the camera.
 Each of the bounces in the path stores the illumination from the rest of the path in a 3D structure.
 The light map is a universal GI solution that can be used for both interior or exterior scenes, either directly or as a secondary bounce approximation when used with the Irradiance map or Brute Force GI methods.

 For direct usage information in a scene, click here for Light Cache Settings.